 There are different processes for objecting to the site valuation on your land tax assessment and the capital improved valuation on your vacant residential land tax assessment.

 If you want to object to anything on your assessments other than the valuations, you can either send us your written objection by post or complete and lodge our online objection SmartForm.
-Either way, you must provide detailed reasons why you disagree with your assessment.
+You must provide detailed reasons why you disagree with your assessment.

 Depending on your circumstances and the nature of your objection, you may have to explain in detail why your circumstances meet the eligibility requirements for a particular land tax exemption or concession or vacant residential land tax exemption or why the property should not be considered vacant, or is not residential land.